-Our primary focus is player development - Developing each player to realize their full potential as a soccer player.
-Olympiacos coaches educate players!
+Our primary focus is player development.
+We strive to develop each player to realize their full potential as a soccer player.
+Olympiacos coaches educate players.
 Our soccer education comes in many forms depending on the age and the level of players.
 In general, all players get hours of video analysis.
 The video analysis includes our game and training session footage as well as tactical analysis of the best teams in the world.
 Olympiacos players receive written evaluations that may be discussed with the coaches if needed.
 The players get homework that includes analysis of the game footage (their own games and professional games).
-By answering the difficult tactical questions, players develop a thorough understanding of the game over a 4-5 year time span.
-Developing the game IQ is not one session or even one-year goal – it is a diligent process that we implement consistently across all age groups.
+By answering the difficult tactical questions, players develop a thorough understanding of the game.
+Developing the game IQ is not one session or even a one-year goal.
+It is a diligent process that we implement consistently across all age groups.
 We believe that anybody can learn how to run, dribble, shoot etc., and many of the US-based clubs and academies produce great runners, dribblers, and shooters.
 However, very few produce complete players.
 We strongly believe that our coaching philosophy serves as the greatest differentiator between Olympiacos and other soccer organizations.

 RED & WHITE FAMILY

 Our family-oriented (Red & White Family) approach and emphasis on social responsibility separate us from other clubs.
-Parents and players gather for family events (pool & pizza parties, parents night out and attend pro and college soccer games etc.) fostering camaraderie both on and off the field.
-Players participate in various community service projects (hospital visits, field clean-ups, food drives, homeless shelter visits etc.) to show our support in the community.
+Parents and players gather for family events (pool & pizza parties, bowling nights, parents night out, attend professional and college soccer games, Olympiacos family dinners, etc.) fostering camaraderie both on and off the field.

 Kathy Buddendeck – Director of Communications